How To Consume Data From A REST HTTP API With Go

 Summary

-In this tutorial, we’ve looked at how you can perform GET requests on HTTP endpoints and print out the plain text response of the response.
+In this tutorial, we’ve looked at how you can perform GET requests on HTTP endpoints and print out the plain text of the response.
 We’ve then looked at how you can unmarshal the JSON response into struct objects that we can effectively work with as if they were normal objects.